Zoran Luledzija

 • Region (optional): The country or region where the user group is located, represented by a two-letter code according to the ISO 3166-1 standard (e.g., "US" for the United States or "FR" for France).

-• Script (optional): The writing system used for the language, which is especially important for languages that use multiple scripts (e.g., "Latn" for Latin script or "Cyrl" for Cyrillic script).
+• Script (optional): The writing system for the language, represented by a four-letter code according to the ISO 15924 standard.
+This is especially important for languages that use multiple scripts, such as "Latn" for Latin script or "Cyrl" for Cyrillic script.

-Locale codes are typically formed by combining the ISO 639-1 language code and the ISO 3166-1 region code, separated by an underscore or a hyphen.
-For example, "en_US" or "en-US" represent English as spoken in the United States, while "fr_CA" or "fr-CA" represent French as spoken in Canada.
+Locale codes are usually created by combining the ISO 639-1 language code and the ISO 3166-1 region code, separated by either an underscore or a hyphen.
+For instance, "en_US" or "en-US" denotes English as spoken in the United States, whereas "fr_CA" or "fr-CA" indicates French as spoken in Canada.

 Differences between language and locale